ome/omero-scripts/docs/user-guide.rst

 This is a guide to getting started with the scripting service, without going into the 'behind the scenes' details.
-More technical details can be found on the :doc:`/developers/scripts/advanced` page.
+More technical details can be found on the :doc:`advanced` page.
 In addition to this guide, you may find the following pages useful for more information on using the OMERO Python API: |OmeroClients|, |OmeroPy|.